thisminute/cascading-ui/README.md

 "lib.rs" and "mod.rs" are special names that are entry points for the folders they are in.
 The top level is `lib.rs` because the whole project is a library, and every subsequent folder contains a private module included from there.

 ### src/lib.rs
-The macro starts in one of 3 procedural macros exported from lib.rs. `cwl` is the main one, `cwl_dom` and `cwl_lib` are helpers for writing tests.
+The macro starts in one of 3 procedural macros exported from lib.rs. `cwl` is the main one, `cwl_document` and `cwl_header` are helpers for writing tests.

 ### Data flow
 Data flows between data structures (in the data module) by way of transformations between those structures (in the transform module).
 We start with the cwl input tokens themselves, as lexed by Rust, in `src/lib.rs`.
 You can see some valid cwl in the `tests` directory - the stuff inside of the `cwl_dom! {}` blocks are the tokens.